 - LLC and Corporate Taxation

-FUN FACT: According to the BLS, some employers prefer to hire applicants who have a master’s degree, either in accounting or in business administration with a concentration in accounting.
+FUN FACT: According to the Bureau of Labor Statistics (BLS), some employers prefer to hire applicants who have a master’s degree, either in accounting or in business administration with a concentration in accounting.

 Why Earn a Graduate Degree in Taxation ?

 Graduates holding a Masters in Taxation may explore diverse potential careers.
 A few of these options might include: Perhaps the most prominent choice is to become an Accountant.
-According to the Bureau of Labor Statistics, accountants held about 1.4 million jobs in 2020 with an anticipated 7% growth rate in employment expected from 2020 to 2030 per the BLS.
+According to the Bureau of Labor Statistics (BLS), accountants held about 1.4 million jobs in 2021 with an anticipated 6% growth rate in employment expected from 2021 to 2031.